 - orange blossom water – This can typically be found in the Middle Eastern section of supermarkets.
 You can also order it online.

 - pistachios – Add some crunch and make a gorgeous topping!
-I use unsalted roasted pistachios.
+I use unsalted roasted green pistachios.

 STEP BY STEP INSTRUCTIONS

 Combine the almond flour, sugars, butter, and salt together.
 You can use a stand mixer fitted with the paddle attachment or a hand mixer.
 Beat on low speed until crumbly, then press half of the mixture into an 8-in springform pan.